I am currently assistant professor of religious studies at Presentation College in Aberdeen, SD.

 I earned my Ph.D. in biblical studies at Baylor University with an emphasis on Hebrew Bible/Old Testament.
 Prior to that, I received my BA in religion from Augustana College in Sioux Falls, SD and my MTS from Duke Divinity School in Durham, NC.
 I was born in Mitchell, SD, home of the ‘world famous’ Corn Palace (google it).
-My parents own the only pet store in Mitchell and have for the last 30+ years.
-I am married to my wonderful wife Taryn, and we have an 8 year old son and twins–a boy and girl, who joined us in August 2013.
+My parents own the only pet store in Mitchell and have for the last 40+ years.
+I am married to my wonderful wife Taryn, and we have a 9 year old son and twins–a boy and girl, who joined us in August 2013.
 My hobbies, therefore, tend to include not sleeping much at all, and when I am awake watching Teenage Mutant Ninja Turtles or Blue’s Clues, or listening non-stop to all things Pokemon.
 Hard gig, eh?

 My book, Jacob and the Divine Trickster: A Theology of Deception and YHWH’s Fidelity to the Ancestral Promise in the Jacob Cycle, can be purchased from Eisenbrauns HERE!
 I am currently working on writing my second book, under contract with Eerdmans, and tentatively titled An Untamable God: Reading the Old Testament’s Troubling Texts Theologically.
 I have two other books–a co-authored volume on the Holocaust and religious questions it poses, and an edited volume on Genesis–on the docket and under contract as well.